ApeWorX/silverback/docs/userguides/development.md

-# Developing Applications
+# Developing Bots

-In this guide, we are going to show you more details on how to build an application with Silverback.
+In this guide, we are going to show you more details on how to build an bot with Silverback.

 ## Prerequisites